Tuesday, August 9

-Ever the clever girl, I made sure that I left behind at least two cookies per crinkly-cupped layer...no one would notice a few missing cookies, especially when the bag was never pulled out of it's secret spot until empty.
+Ever the clever girl, when I stole one (or three), I made sure that I left behind at least two cookies per crinkly-cupped layer...no one would notice a few missing cookies, especially when the bag was never pulled out of its secret spot until empty.

 Of course she knew that I knew, and I knew that she knew that I knew, but it was a fun little secret secret between us.
-As long as I didn't cross the line (i.e. never eat the last one, ever), everything was fine. :)
+As long as I didn't cross the line (i.e. never eat the last one), everything was fine. :)